A guide to visiting Nardò in Puglia – a true Italian gem

 Is Nardò a year round destination?

-Martin: The great contrast between the people living here and in the landscape as I mentioned, you experience also with the seasons.
-Spring – which by my German standards begins in mild January – is a constant explosion with its climax between March and April when poppies and chrysanthemum fields make you dizzy.
+Martin: Spring – which by my German standards begins in mild January – is a constant explosion with its climax between March and April when poppies and chrysanthemum fields make you dizzy.
 In May and June the fields turn yellow and the beaches belong to you almost alone, it is fantastic.
 The summer, which lasts into late September is the perfect time for the loversof nighlife, outdoor parties and concerts.
 October through December are our favourite time.
 The weather is mild, yes, it rains frequently, beach walks are meditative, the restaurants overflow with fish and kindness.
 Those are the times when you enjoy sightseeing, touring the endless treasures of Puglia without crowds.

-Vincent: Each season has something really special.
+Vincent: Each season has something special.
 Spring is wonderful with mild temperatures, giving you the chance to discover the area at any time of the day.
-Summer offers beautiful moments on terraces and at the seaside and when the temperature drops in the evening, friends stay up late chatting over a glass of Amaro del Capo or a Mirto.
+Summer offers beautiful moments on terraces and at the seaside and when the temperature drops in the evening, friends stay up late chatting over a glass of Amaro del Capo, a Jefferson or a Mirto.
 A city tour might be a challenge when the sun beats, but you can cool off in the crystal blue sea nearby.
-Autumn is definitely less crowded.
-The air is breathable and the sea retains the summer heat.
+Autumn is less crowded.
+The air is breathable, and the sea retains the summer heat.
 Winter can have one or two wet months, but a lunch on a terrace is possible, even in January.

 Top tips when planning a trip to Nardò?